Cranford High School: Athletics

 The Cranford High School Cougars compete in the Union County Interscholastic Athletic Conference, which is comprised of public and private high schools in Union County and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the NJSIAA's 2009 realignment, the school participated in the Mountain Valley Conference.
-With 942 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
+With 942 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The football team competes in Division 4 of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group IV North for football for 2018–2020.
+The school was classified by the NJSIAA as Group III North for football for 2024–2026, which included schools with 700 to 884 students.

 From the conference's inception until the 2005–06 school year, Cranford had been a member of the Watchung Conference.
 Due to the change in size of the student body and location, Cranford's decision to leave the Watchung Conference for the Mountain Valley Conference was approved in 2006 and Cranford began competition in most sports in the 2006–07 school year, remaining there until the realignment.

-The track team has won county and conference championships in its two seasons of running.
-The cross-country team has won Union County and Watchung Conference championships over an eight-year period.
-The cross country and track teams have been known as some of the best teams in the school over the years, with many individual and team championships over the years.
-The girls track team has won state sectionals and has had two group champions in 2009.